Scotland celebrates the Coronation of King Charles

 Wendy Cobban, a businesswoman in the village who helped organise the charity fundraisers, said: "I think that the local residents feel a more personal relationship with the King and Queen, they are looked upon as friends and neighbours."

-Erskine Home, part of the Erskine veterans charity, also celebrated the Coronation.
+Erskine Home in Renfrewshire, part of the Erskine veterans charity, also celebrated the Coronation.

-Jessie Dewar, 99, from Knightswood in Glasgow and Jessie Ellingham, 94, originally from Barrhead, Renfrewshire, remember watching the late Queens's coronation in 1953.
+Jessie Dewar, 99, from Knightswood, Glasgow, and Jessie Ellingham, 94, originally from Barrhead, Renfrewshire, remember watching the late Queens's coronation in 1953.

 Ms Ellingham recalled: "We didn't have a television so we went to a friend's house.
 It was a wonderful thing to see."